8 Things Costco Members Should Never Do, According to Employees

 Not-So-Common Courtesy

-If want to know what war feels like, head to Costco during the holidays.
+If you want to know what war feels like, head to Costco during the holidays.
 Armed with large metal carts, hordes of deal-hungry shoppers fly through the aisles, snatching up pumpkin pies, leaving trash, and ruffling up displays.
-And if it feels like war just to shop at Costco, imagine what it's like to work there.
+And if it feels like shopping at Costco is a battle, imagine what it's like to work there.
 (Hint: It's hard.)
-But as a Costco consumer (or combatant), there are several irksome behaviors you can avoid to make employees' lives a bit easier.
-Here are eight things Costco members should never do, according to employees on Reddit.

 Not already a Costco member?
 You can apply here.